cpbitmap/cpbitmap.github.io/README.md

 A free browser based tool that can convert `.cpbitmap` files to multiple image formats.

+## Usage

+Simply navigate to https://cpbitmap.github.io, select your `.cpbitmap` files from your file browser, choose the output file format and iOS version, and click convert!
+For troubleshooting, have a look at https://cpbitmap.github.io/about.

 ## Development

 First, clone the repo and install any dependencies: